 Abe remarks, “What is the system that defines a beautiful wine as opposed to a failure?”
 It’s true; the colour of this wine is utterly unconventional but that does not mean that it is not deeply and intrinsically beautiful.
 Once the wine is revealed, he breathed, “I am shocked.
 I expected this wine to be a nice effort that we would patronize kindly, but it is utterly substantial, dense and complex.
 What a Scythian Revenge.”

 A carefree Scythian!
 This is a Champagne that is not afraid.
 Two hectares only, old vine massal selection, indigenous yeasts, no dosage, vinous and powerful, from 100% Pinot Meunier and proud of it, this cuvée is everything that corporate Champagne is not.
 It is intrinsically wonderful.
 It is regal, defiant, fiercely proud of itself and focussed.
 It is a wine that has all of its dials set to the “max” setting.

 1999 Le Champ du Clos, Pinot Blanc, Yves Dufour, Aube, France

 Having stopped in Champagne before making the pilgrimage to London, Abe tasted with Yves’ son, Charles Dufour.
-After having explained the notion behind this tasting, Charles’ eyes sparkled and he disappeared for a few moments, resurfacing with this bottle.
+After explaining the notion behind this tasting, Charles’ eyes sparkled and he disappeared, resurfacing with this bottle.
 It is a rare breed Scythian: 100% Pinot Blanc with 15 years on the lees and zero dosage.
 It is astonishingly intense and vibrant; a vinous ball of energy.
 I thought this was some form of experimental Champagne, perhaps under flor, but had no idea it was this old nor that it was Pinot Blanc.
-A greatly intellectual wine and deeply satisying.
+An intellectual wine.

 2016 Trousseau Singulier, Stéphane Tissot, Jura, France